RubenNijhuis/LibFT/README.md

  🛠 Custom basic C library used for the '21 Codam curriculum

 ### Installation
-This project assumes you have Make installed, otherwise you can copy paste the commands into your terminal Clone the repo and compile it.
+This project assumes you have Make installed, otherwise you can copy paste the commands into your terminal.

 ```bash
 # Clone: